You are here

 Printer-friendly version

-The plaintiff claims that [his] [her] record of disability was the reason for the defendant’s decision to [discharge] [not hire] [not promote] [demote] [state other adverse action] [him] [her].
-To succeed on this claim the plaintiff has the burden of proving the following by a preponderance of the evidence:
+The plaintiff claims that [his] [her] [other pronoun] record of disability was the reason for the defendant’s decision to [discharge] [not hire] [not promote] [demote] [state other adverse action] [him] [her] [other pronoun].
+To succeed on this claim, the plaintiff has the burden of proving each of the following four elements by a preponderance of the evidence:

-4. the plaintiff was [discharged] [not hired] [not promoted] [demoted] [state other adverse action] because of [his/her] record of a physical or mental impairment].
+Fourth, the plaintiff was [discharged] [not hired] [not promoted] [demoted] [state other adverse action] because of [his] [her] [other pronoun] record of a physical or mental impairment].

 Comment